 Fur Elise on Fingerstyle Ukulele

 While many people know this piece in its piano version of course, there are many arrangements for other instruments as well.
 However, this classic takes on new life on ukulele.
 There is a softness and intimacy to the sound that only the ukulele can achieve.
 The performance above is a new arrangement for fingerstyle ukulele of this famous piano piece and comes from the book Graded Repertoire for Classical Ukulele.
-Below you can watch a full lesson on this beautiful arrangement for in D minor.
+Below you can watch a full lesson on this beautiful arrangement in D minor.